ryukau/VSTPlugins/docs/manual/EnvelopedSine/EnvelopedSine_en.md

 :   LFO phase.
 This can be used to make sound with automation.
 Turning `Freq` to leftmost sets LFO frequency to 0.

 ## Change Log
+- 0.1.6
+  - Reverted parameter smoother to the old one which works with variable size audio buffer.
 - 0.1.5
   - Changed BarBox shortcuts to be disabled when mouse cursor is on the outside of BarBox.
 - 0.1.4